 We can fortunately simulate and/or correct the tip effects using algorithms of dilation and/or erosion, respectively.
 These algorithms were published by Villarubia (see ).

 For studying the tip influence on the data we need to know tip geometry first.
-In general, the geometry of the SPM tip can be determined in these ways:
+In general, the geometry of the SPM tip can be determined in several ways:

-Within Gwyddion, we can use the first and the last approach of the mentioned ones.
-Using tip modelling ( → → ) most of the tips with simple geometries can be simulated.
+Tip modelling implements the first approach.
+Using tip modelling most of the tips with simple geometries can be simulated.
 This way of tip geometry specification can be very efficient namely when we need to check only certainty map of perform tip convolution simulation.